 - Academic Practice

-The CPSO’s membership year runs from June 1 to May 31.
 A physician becomes a member of the College when issued a certificate of registration authorizing you to practice medicine in Ontario.
 In order to avoid the suspension and expiry of your certificate of registration, you are required to complete the online survey and submit payment annually.
-Your new membership certificate and annual fee receipt is available in the members’ portal on the College’s website.
+Your new membership card and annual fee receipt is available in the Member Portal on the College’s website.

 Annual Membership Fee

-If a member’s certificate of registration is suspended, the Registrar will notify the member by mail at which time their registration expires and the former member is no longer authorized to practice medicine in Ontario.
+If your certificate of registration is to be suspended, the Registrar will notify you by mail.
+Immediately upon suspension, your certificate of registration expires and your authority to practice medicine in Ontario ceases.

 - We add a permanent notation of suspension to the physician’s record and public profile.

-- We circulate a list containing the names of all suspended physicians to Ontario hospitals and publish it in Dialogue.
+- We circulate a list containing the names of all suspended physicians to Ontario hospitals.

-If a suspended physician wishes to resume practice in Ontario, they must submit an application for a new certificate of registration, pay all applicable fees, and meet all registration requirements in force at the time of application, and be granted a new certificate by the College.
+If an expired physician wishes to resume practice in Ontario, they must submit an application for a new certificate of registration, pay all applicable fees, meet all registration requirements in force at the time of application, and be granted a new certificate by the College.